FuelsEurope

 5 Sept 2025

-Their ask — The organization requests a mandatory, harmonized EU-wide compensation scheme for indirect emission costs.
+Message — The organization requests a mandatory, harmonized EU-wide compensation scheme for indirect emission costs.
 They argue current optional national schemes create market distortions and unequal treatment across member states.12

-How it helps them — This would protect refineries from carbon leakage and ensure equal treatment across EU jurisdictions.34
+Why — This would protect refineries from carbon leakage and ensure equal treatment across EU jurisdictions.34

-Who loses — Member states lose flexibility to design their own compensation schemes or opt out.5
+Impact — Member states lose flexibility to design their own compensation schemes or opt out.5

 Meeting with Sophie Wilmès (Member of the European Parliament)